 A Cheap Stock To Own

-Warren Buffett and Berkshire Hathaway Inc. (NYSE:BRK-BD) are known for investing in value stocks.
+Warren Buffett and Berkshire Hathaway Inc. (NYSE:BRK-BC) are known for investing in value stocks.
 Buffett recently increased Berkshire’s Apple holdings.
 Buffett’s Apple buy and investor enthusiasm for the release of the company’s 10th-anniversary iPhone later this year has boosted the stock.

 Apple’s current selling price is just under 16 times earnings, based on earnings estimates for the next 12 months, making it one of the less expensive stocks by general profitability metrics.
 That PE number, by the way, is up from just under 12 before the November presidential election but still well below other tech companies and the S&P 500 as a whole.

 So What’s Next?